 Send rosters to:

 Block Captains are the heart of HNA.
 They are the leaders of their Watch Groups.
-They set up neighborhood meetings; assist in planning block parties for their neighborhoods; listen to neighborhood concerns and issues; work closely with their HNA Board Representatives and HPD; and attend community meetings, keeping themselves informed and passing information along to their neighbors.
+They set up neighborhood meetings; assist in planning block parties for their neighborhoods; listen to neighborhood concerns and issues; work closely with their HNA Board Representatives and HPD; and attend community meetings or Block Captain roundtables held periodically throughout the year, keeping themselves informed and passing information along to their neighbors.

 Block Captains and Block Co-Captains must be members of HNA.
 Once the Board of Directors has approved the proposed Block Captain(s) they begin a process which includes a background check and clearance through the California Department of Justice.
 They must attend the Community Academy, a training program conducted by the HPD, that assists residents in knowing how to work effectively with the city and the HPD.